 Making sure that permissions are working correctly

 To verify that the permissions are set correctly, you can impersonate a user.
 This feature is only available to Account Administrators.
-To impersonate a user go to Settings > People, select a user and click Impersonate User, see the following screenshot:
+To impersonate a user go to the People Directory, select a user and click Impersonate User, see the following screenshot:

 You will now see your Papyrs site exactly as it appears for the user you're impersonating.
 So you'll only see the pages the user has access to, you can only edit those pages the user can edit, and so on.
 When you're done impersonating the user you can click on the "Stop impersonating user" button at the top of the page.

 This section details how permissions work for App-mode enabled forms (see Apps).

 You can edit the App permissions by changing the permissions of the App Page (the page with your form and template).
 You can find a shortcut under App > App Page Settings, see the screenshot below:

 The App's permissions determine the access level of users to the App, as well as the default permissions when a new item is created (i.e. when a new form is submitted) in the App.

 You can also change the permissions for an individual item/record in the App.
 This works just like changing permissions for a normal page: open the page for an item in your app, and click Page > Page Settings.